-The distribution policy of the fund is to distribute all available revenue, after deduction of expenses and taxation properly chargeable against revenue.
+The distribution policy of the fund is to distribute/accumulate all available revenue, after deduction of expenses and taxation properly chargeable against revenue.
 The fund did not satisfy the qualifying investments test of Statutory Instrument 2006/964 Authorised Investment Funds (Tax) Regulations 2006 Regulation 19 and where applicable will pay a dividend distribution.
+The manager and the trustee have agreed that

+100% of the annual management charge is to be transferred to capital for the purpose of calculating the distribution, as permitted by COLL.
+The distribution currently payable reflects this treatment.
 Gains and losses on investments and derivatives whether realised or unrealised, if taken to capital are not available for distribution.
 With the exception of the manager's annual management charge, which is directly attributable to each unit class, all income and expenses are apportioned to each unit class pro-rata to the value of the net assets of the relevant unit class on the day that the income or expense is recognised.
-All available net revenue accounted for in accordance with the above policies is distributed to holders of income units or retained and reinvested for holders of accumulation units.
-Should expenses and taxation together exceed revenue, there will be no distribution and the shortfall will be met from capital.
+For accumulation units this revenue is not distributed but automatically reinvested in the fund and is reflected in the value of these units.
 Distributions which have remained unclaimed by unitholders for six years are credited to the capital property of the fund.
 Income equalisation applies to the fund.
 Equalisation applies only to units purchased during the distribution period (group 2 units).
 It is the average amount of revenue included in the purchase price of group 2 units and is refunded to the holders of these units as a return of capital.
 Being capital it is not liable to income tax but must be deducted from the cost of units for capital gains tax purposes.